 Here's what we know about biological sex and type 1 diabetes.

-- For those diagnosed before age 15, there's been no significant sex differences found in incidence between people assigned male at birth (AMAB) and people assigned female at birth (AFAB), according to the World Health Organization (WHO).
+- There's been no significant sex differences found in incidence between people assigned male at birth (AMAB) and people assigned female at birth (AFAB), according to the American College of Cardiology.

 - After age 25, the incidence of diagnosis is approximately 1.5. higher in people AMAB than people AFAB, the WHO reports.